Leila Janah: LXMI

 In 2015, Janah co-founded LXMI, a for-profit luxury skin care brand.
+LXMI was incubated at Sama.
 LXMI is named after the Hindu goddess of beauty and prosperity.

-LXMI was incubated at Sama.
-Janah and Sama are members of an LLC which owns LXMI, along with LXMI employees and investors.
-The LLC was set up for LXMI in order for Janah to donate the 1/3 of her shares back to Sama in a way that would give Sama oversight in the company.
-If LXMI pays a dividend or is acquired, Sama would stand to benefit.

 Awards and honors

-Janah was a Young Global Leader of the World Economic Forum, a Director of CARE USA, a 2012 TechFellow, recipient of the inaugural Club de Madrid Young Leadership Award, and the youngest person to win a Heinz Award in 2014 when she received the 19th Annual Heinz Award in Technology, the Economy and Employment.
-She also received the Secretary’s Innovation Award for the Empowerment of Women and Girls from Hillary Clinton in 2012, and was a former Visiting Scholar at the Stanford University Program on Global Justice and Australian National University’s Centre for Applied Philosophy and Public Ethics.
+Janah was a Young Global Leader of the World Economic Forum, a director of CARE USA, a 2012 TechFellow, recipient of the inaugural Club de Madrid Young Leadership Award, and the youngest person to win a Heinz Award in 2014 when she received the 19th Annual Heinz Award in Technology, the Economy and Employment.
+She also received the Secretary’s Innovation Award for the Empowerment of Women and Girls from Hillary Clinton in 2012, and was a former visiting scholar at the Stanford University Program on Global Justice and Australian National University’s Centre for Applied Philosophy and Public Ethics.
 She was a recipient of the Rainer Arnhold and TEDIndia Fellowships, and served on the San Francisco board of TechSoup Global and the Social Enterprise Institute.

-Janah was included as one of Elle Magazine's "Women in Tech" in 2016 and The New York Times T Magazine’s Five Visionary Tech Entrepreneurs Who Are Changing the World in 2015.
-She was also named a “Rising Star” on Forbes’ 30 Under 30 list in 2011, one of Fast Company’s “Most Creative People in Business” in 2012, and was profiled as one of Fortune’s “Most Promising Entrepreneurs” in 2013.
+Janah was included as one of Elle Magazine's "Women in Tech" in 2016 and The New York Times T Magazine's Five Visionary Tech Entrepreneurs Who Are Changing the World in 2015.
+She was also named a “Rising Star” on Forbes’ 30 Under 30 list in 2011, one of Fast Company's “Most Creative People in Business” in 2012, and was profiled as one of Fortune's "Most Promising Entrepreneurs" in 2013.

 Death

-Janah died on January 24, 2020, from epithelioid sarcoma, a rare form of cancer.
+Janah died at the age of 37 on January 24, 2020, from epithelioid sarcoma, a rare form of cancer.